Kornweiss-Medical-LLC/KMLLC/docs/family_history_form.md

 | **Cancer** |  |  |

-- Please indicate other problems you’re aware of whether or not they’re on the above list.
+- Please indicate any additional health problems.
-- For each condition listed in answer to the prior question, provide as much detail as possible about the diagnosis, the age of onset, circumstances, treatments, and outcomes.
+- For each condition selected above, provide as much detail as possible about the diagnosis, age of onset, circumstances, treatments, and outcomes.
 - Where did the family member spend most of their life (Provide the most accurate geographical detail possible)?
 - Did the family member smoke cigarettes?
 - How many packs per day and for how many years (e.g. 1 pack per day for 20 years)?